drnaylor-oc/error-translator/README.md

 allowed for a clean syntax in our monad driven for-comprehensions.
 This library makes use of typeclasses to simplify such conversion and requires minimal setup to use with `Option`, `Either` and `EitherT[Future, _, _]`.

+This library has been spun out of another project as other projects might find use for this, or I might find use for this on other projects.

 ## Using this library

 You can define your conversions by creating a `ErrorTranslator` and defining an `implicit`, e.g.